ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 If you're creating a new tutorial from scratch, you'll need to create a tutorial before adding lessons or resources to it.
 You can either add your lessons and resources immediately after creating the tutorial or exit the ProtoWizard and run it again later to create those items.

+By keeping your server running, you can preview your new tutorial in a web browser while using the ProtoWizard to add content.

 **Tutorial**

-The ProtoWizard can ask you a few quick questions about your tutorial and use your responses to set up both a directory for your tutorial (eg `src/tutorials/0007-my-new-tutorial`) and the necessary metadata (title, description, etc.) to display the tutorial on our website.
+Answer a few quick questions about your tutorial and the ProtoWizard will use your responses to set up both a directory for your tutorial (eg `src/tutorials/0007-my-new-tutorial`) and the necessary metadata (title, description, etc.) to display the tutorial on our website.
+When finished, the ProtoWizard will let you know where to go to preview your new tutorial in your web browser.

 While the ProtoWizard only supports the intial creation of this data, you can edit the details later in `src/static/tutorials.json`.
 If you need to do this, please read [Manage Your Tutorial's Metadata](#manage-your-tutorials-metadata) for more information.